The "Goldberg" -revisited-

 So if you're looking for more horsepower and you're only using a wet noodle antenna (A wire used as a radio antenna.) you might wish to try the RF output circuit shown below instead of the MU Follower.
 I recommend the JJ EL84 or a 6BQ5.

-11/21/2018 Note: For this more powerful TX, I upgraded the transformer to the Hammond 269BX.
-I've added a little negative bias to the grid of the EL84, which increased the modulated power and made this TX more linear.
-After tuning it appropriately this TX is outstanding.
+11/21/2018 Note: I've added a little negative bias to the grid of the EL84, which increased the modulated power and made this TX more linear.

 The print below shows the TX with a modified RF output using an EL84.